Nithi0204/Automation-Exercise-Website-Testing/Test_Scenarios.md

 - Verify validation message is displayed if no radio button is selected (if mandatory)

 ### ▶ Name Fields
-- Verify user is able to enter first name and last name
+- Verify user is able to enter name
-- Verify validation message is displayed for empty name fields (if mandatory)
+- Verify validation message is displayed for empty name field

 ### ▶ Password Field
 - Verify user is able to enter password